qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

 * The :guilabel:`Feature limit for GetFeatureInfo` defines the maximum number of GetFeatureInfo results from the server.

-* If you select a WMS from the list, a field with the default projection provided by the web server appears.
-Press the :guilabel:`Change...` button to replace the default projection of the WMS with another CRS supported by the WMS server.
+* Each WMS layer can be presented in multiple CRSs, depending on the capability of the WMS server.
+If you select a WMS from the list, a field with the default projection provided by the web server appears.
+Press the : |setProjection| :sup:`Select CRS` widget to replace the default projection of the WMS with another CRS supported by the WMS server.

+* A dialog similar to the one shown in :numref:`figure_projection_custom` will appear.
+  The main difference with the WMS version of the dialog is that only those CRSs supported by the WMS server will be shown.

 * Finally you can activate |checkbox| :guilabel:`Use contextual WMS Legend` if the WMS Server supports this feature.
 Then only the relevant legend for your current